Approach to Community News

 Banyan’s software is designed so that the items will run in blog format in a prominent place on affiliated co-ops’ home pages.
 Even though these items will rarely arise from a community served by the co-op, they will have local impact -– on the readers.
 Co-ops will be able to add local information to every item where there’s a local resource.

-Here are three sample life-issue items that took less than an hour to research and write on day in the late spring if 2011:
+Here are two sample life-issue items that took less than an hour to research:

 Banks that Nibble at Jobless Benefits